kubedb/website/content/docs/v2026.6.19/guides/mariadb/scaling/vertical-scaling/maxscale.md

 Here,
 - `spec.type` specifies that we are performing `VerticalScaling` on our database.
-- `spec.databaseRef.name` specifies that we are performing vertical scaling operation on `sample-mariadb` database.
+- `spec.databaseRef.name` specifies that we are performing vertical scaling operation on `md-replication` database.
 - `spec.VerticalScaling.maxscale` specifies the desired resources of maxscale server after scaling.

 Let's create the `MariaDBOpsRequest` CR we have shown above,